-We provide advice on publishing and professional development and encourage students to organize and attend conferences, act as editors for postgraduate journals, and publish book reviews and articles.
+We provide advice on publishing and professional development and encourage students to organise and attend conferences, act as editors for postgraduate journals, and publish book reviews and articles.
 Many former students have successfully turned their PhDs into books with major presses including Oxford University Press, Manchester University Press, University of California Press, University of Illinois Press, Routledge and Palgrave.

 There are regular opportunities for postgraduate students to take part in outreach activities, public talks and departmental events.
-In addition to serving as Departmental Outreach and Engagement Coordinators and Directors of our LGBT and Black History Month programmes, students are given logistical and financial support in order to run their own conferences and organize a week-long research retreat.
+In addition to serving as Departmental Outreach and Engagement Coordinators and Directors of our LGBT and Black History Month programmes, students are given logistical and financial support in order to run their own conferences and organise a week-long research retreat.

 Students also act as teaching assistants, after appropriate teacher training offered by the University and the school.
 Teaching Assistants are supported and monitored by module convenors, the Chair of Teaching Committee and the Director of Research.